Laser pistol (sport)

-The laser pistol is a piece of sports equipment used to imitate firearms, and is used in some sports including modern pentathlon, laser-run and triathle competitions.
+The laser pistol is a piece of sports equipment used to imitate firearms and is used in some sports including modern pentathlon, laser-run and triathle competitions.
 Laser pistols do not fire projectiles and can therefore be safer for spectators and participants.
 They can also be used in more places since the requirements for a backstop are not as strict except for laser eye safety.
-Regulation varies between jurisdictions, but they are usually not subject to laws concerning air guns or firearms, and are often sold freely.
+Regulation varies between jurisdictions, but they are usually not subject to laws concerning air guns or firearms and are often sold freely.

 Technical specifications

 Only single shot pistols with open sights are allowed.
 They are loaded by a loading lever, which needs to be operated by the non-shooting hand (typically the weak hand), and fired by a mechanical trigger (typically the strong hand).

-Laser pistols specifically designed for modern penathlon or laser run can be made of plastic, metal, or a mix of both.
+Laser pistols specifically designed for modern pentathlon or laser run can be made of plastic, metal, or a mix of both.
 The grips are made of plastic or wood.
 Entry-level models usually have ambidextrous grips.
 Laser pistols above the entry-level use anatomically shaped ones.

 The weight of the pistol must not exceed 1500 grams.
 The minimum weight is 800 grams for adults, and 500 grams for youths.
 The maximum overall size is 420 mm × 200 mm × 50 mm.
 The laser is red with a wavelength of the laser is 635 nm to 650 nm.
 Laser pistols are categorised as Class 1: safe under all conditions of normal use.

 The corresponding electronic target is 170 mm × 170 mm with a black aiming mark consisting of the score zones 7 through 10: The same dimensions as the ISSF 10 meter air pistol targets.
 The distance from floor level to the centre of the target is 1400 mm +/- 50 mm as well.
 Ranges can be built indoors and outdoors.